isomerpages/moe-fernvalepri/_our-school-info/Our Library/Library Competitions.md

 </div>

 #### **Short Story Writing Competition**
 The Short Story Writing Competition was launched in 2023 to complete the cycle from listening to publishing.
 (Listen ⇨ Read ⇨ Speak ⇨ Write).
 For this competition, students submit their stories online (SLS) after working on them.
 Selected stories are published in our annual "Our Stories" E-book.
-Congratulations to all students whose stories were selected last year!
-Do read their creative work in the Flipbook below.
+Congratulations to all students whose stories were selected this year!
+Do read their creative work in the Flipbooks below.
 ![](/images/Library/SSWC_Collage.jpg)

 <div style="display: flex; justify-content: center; gap: 20px;">